News

 In most cases, being a member of the NHS pension scheme is the most financially beneficial option, and it has many benefits to protect you in the future, whether during planned retirement or when you find your regular income impacted by illness or injury.

-If you’d like to explore your options with the Scottish NHS pension scheme regarding your individual experience, please do get in touch to organise a complimentary consultation with a Chase de Vere Medical independent financial adviser now.
+If you’d like to explore your options with the SPPA NHS pension scheme regarding your individual experience, please do get in touch to organise a complimentary consultation with a Chase de Vere Medical independent financial adviser now.

 A pension is a long-term investment.
-The value of your investments (and any income from them) can down as well as up which would have an impact on the level of pension benefits available.
+The value of your investments (and any income from them) can go down as well as up which would have an impact on the level of pension benefits available.
 Past performance is not a reliable indicator of future performance.

 The above is for guidance only and does not constitute advice.